 The games are a multi-sport festival event to help promote the need for Organ & Tissue donation.
 The purpose is to show the world that transplantation is a treatment that does indeed work.

-The games started as a way to get the word out about the important need for organ donation and that is our goal today.
+The games started as a way to get the word out about the important need for organ and tissue donation and that is our goal today.
 Over the years it has grown into an event that brought transplant and donor families together.
 As a Donor Family you may not meet the person that has your loved ones organ, but you get a chance to see how your donation has changed someone else life.
 As a transplant recipient you get to show the world that having a transplant is a second chance at life.

 Source: Donate Life America - Facts and Figures (September 2013)

-The Transplant Games of America is the organizer for the Transplant Games.
+The Transplant Games of America is the producer of the Donate Life Transplant Games.

 For more information please contact: